hongweilibran/BraSyn/README.md

 Please note that after synthesizing the missing one, you **DO NOT need to copy** the other three files to the output folder.
 Please check the end of the Python script.
 This is because we will do automated segmentation based on the four modalities afterward.

 ### Performing segmentation using the synthetic image as a part of the input
+After generating the missing image, segmentation can be performed by taking three real modalities + the missing modality as the input.
 We use the **[FeTS Consensus Models](https://github.com/FeTS-AI/Front-End/releases/tag/1.0.1 )** for image segmentation, the command is:

 ```ruby